LouiValley/Neural-Networks-on-Silicon/README.md

 # Neural Networks on Silicon

-My name is Fengbin Tu.
-I'm currently pursuing my Ph.D. degree with the Institute of Microelectronics, Tsinghua University, Beijing, China.
-For more informantion about me and my research, you can go to [my homepage](https://fengbintu.github.io/).
-One of my research interests is architecture design for deep learning.
-This is an exciting field where fresh ideas come out every day, so I'm collecting works on related topics.
-Welcome to join us!
+My name is Jiale Yan.
+I'm currently a master student in the Institute of Microelectronics, Tsinghua University, Beijing, China.
+This is a paper list about neural network accelerator.

 ## Table of Contents
  - [My Contributions](#my-contributions)